jleeleee/cme-website/README.md

 # Crescendo-Music-Education-v2
-A relaunch of the CME website using the MEAN stack and Twitter Bootstrap.
+A relaunch of the CME website using Django stack.

 ##TODO - Very rough todo list
 1. Basic Page Templates